 - Sticky Residue on Houseplant You May Have Scale

-Noticing that your houseplant looks like it has been sprayed with a can of soda, finding the leaves and possibly even the floor surrounding your plant sticky.
-You may have even noticed some small brown bumps along the leaves and stems.
-If you have ex
+Sticky leaves are usually the first symptom of the indoor plant pest, Scale.
+If your plant looks like it has been sprayed with a can of soda, the leaves and possibly even the floor surrounding your plant are sticky, and you may have even noticed some

 - White Lint on House Plant, You May Have Mealy Bug